harrisonlab/rootstock_AlleleSeq/README.md

 Output is in ROOT format which needs to be converted to an AlleleSeq CNV format. alleleSeq_cnvScript can do this ~ requires manual editing of a sh file.
 This can be scripted.

+AlleleSeq pipeline

+The following files were modified:
+PIPELINE.mk (this is specific to each run) MergeBowtie.py (set mappers to False as not looking for indels ~ this can probably be configured in PIPELINE.mk) SnpCounts.py (set pat_1000G and mat_1000G to None for mappers and added line 48 chrm=chrm.replace("chr","") )

 ##QTL filtering